TOMToolkit/tomtoolkit.github.io/docs/automation.md

 In the above case, the first five values, which can either be numbers or asterisks, represent elements of time.
 From left to right, they are minutes, hours, day of the month, month of the year, and day of the week.
 Our example would run a command every Wednesday (fourth day of the week, starting from 0) in June (sixth month of the year, starting from 1) at 2:30 AM.

 Scheduling can be made more complex as well--values can be comma-separated or presented as a range.
 Refer to the abundance of cron documentation for more information.
+An excellent beginner's guide can be found [here](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/).

 Now, how is cron called?
 Well, cron jobs are run by the system, and it reads the commands that need to be called from a cron table, or crontab.
 To edit this file, simple call `crontab -e`.